fernandoAlonsoV/Fibonacci_Rest_API/README.md

 #### Other considerations :
 ##### Run the mini-app
 Once you have clone this repository:
-- You should install all the dependencies from the package.json
+- You should install all the dependencies from the package.json with `npm install`
 - You should open the repository with your code editor and run in the terminal the next code:
 `npm run dev`
 this will call nodemon and execute the app, and it update it each time you send it data with each POST call throught Postman